 Tyler had a small library in 1980.
-Tyler School of Art, that is.
-The library offered a quiet respite between classes and was full of big cool art books.
-I’m not sure what drew me to the black book.
-It was smaller and beaten up, with fraying edges.
-Perhaps it was the fact that it was beaten up, worn from use and love.
+Tyler School of Art.
+Full of big, cool art books, the library offered a quiet respite between classes.
+I’m not sure what drew me.
+The book was smaller and beaten up, with fraying edges.
+Perhaps because it was beaten up, worn from use and love.

-It was dedicated to de Kooning’s Women series.
-I’d never seen anything like the work that called the book home.
-As a realist artist, to that point in life, abstract art was of no interest — until Willem de Kooning.
+Dedicated to Willem de Kooning’s Women series, I’d never seen anything like the work that called the book home.
+As a realist artist to that point in life, abstract art held little interest — until I met Willem.

 The toilet bowl entrance to the Lincoln Tunnel

-Another book was cracked when the island of Manhattan appeared in front of me for the first time, as my bus eased through traffic and around the oval that drops you into the tunnel's toll booths, just in front of the gaping holes that swallow bus after bus after bus.
+Another book was cracked when the island of Manhattan appeared for the first time.
+My bus eased through traffic, around the oval that drops into the tunnel's toll booths, just in front of the holes that swallow bus after bus after bus.
 The skyline.
 The awesome expanse.
 Forever into the distance.
-Still jaw-dropped at the sight of the twin towers, despite having seen them through the bus window, from ten miles away on the Jersey turnpike, I couldn't wait to set foot in the new world.
+Still jaw-dropped at the sight of the twin towers, I couldn't wait to set foot in the new world.

 A ‘47 front-end with a ‘57 back-end

 Dozens of burn marks stippled him.
 You don’t know Tommy, but if you know someone blessed with an infectious smile, you know Tommy’s smile.
-We worked together, during the summer, in shirtless heat, scraping boogers from the bottoms of elementary school desks, in stinking sweat that soaked through shorts, listening to WMMR, hoping to hear Little Feat.
+We worked together, during the summer, in shirtless heat, scraping boogers from the bottoms of elementary school desks.

-At 7:00 am, give or take, Tommy would arrive at the school we cleaned, on a Harley Davidson.
+At 7:00 am, give or take, Tommy would arrive on his Harley Davidson.
 Loud, proud, smiling, high.
-His hog had a ‘47 front-end and a ‘57 back-end — or that’s what he said.
+His Hog had a ‘47 front-end and a ‘57 back-end .
+A bastard.
+That’s what he said.
 It was awesome.

-I’ve never ridden a motorcycle but I’ve lived around plenty of Tommys, so a Hog should be a dream--especially since, for me, all riding is a dream.
-I'd prefer a bastard child however-- a motocross bike made street legal with a headlight and a Hail Mary.
-Perfect for chasing ghosts inside the ghost of the Cedar Street Tavern.
+I’ve never ridden a motorcycle, but I’ve lived around plenty of Tommys.
+A Hog would be a dream.
+All riding is a dream.
+I'd prefer a bastard -- a motocross bike made street legal with a headlight and a Hail Mary.
+Perfect for chasing ghosts across Long Island.

-The dream of dream of a three and a half hour motorcycle ride to East Hampton.
+The dream of a dream of a three-and-a-half-hour motorcycle ride to East Hampton to meet de Kooning.

 Red wine, discourse, silliness and fading into nothingness

-Despite his studio being in a rural area, my mind’s eye projected sharing red wine in an open air cafe on Bleecker Street.
+Despite his studio being in a rural area, my mind’s eye projected sharing red wine in an open-air cafe on Bleecker Street.
 Listening to a master.
 Learning.
 Being given knowledge worth millions of dollars for the price of bottle.
 Perfectly saddle-sore from the ride.

 The thrill of Bill

-I know little of Willem de Kooning’s temperament.
-Unlike some of his peers, I’ve never heard his voice.
-Video interviews, if they exist, have avoided me and, now, I avoid them.
+I know little of de Kooning’s temperament.
+His voice remains a mystery.
+Video interviews have avoided me.
+Now, I avoid them.
 Perhaps he had an infectious smile like Tommy.
 I suspect he was quiet.
-And methodical.
-And serious.
+Methodical.
+Serious.

-I don’t want to know.
-I can sit in his studio any time I want because, while I’ve seen the maze of paintings in pictures, I never experienced the maze first-hand.
-Because I never mounted that headlight or said the Rosary, my imagination is free to sit anywhere in his studio I find myself, no matter where I find myself.
+I’ve seen the maze of paintings in pictures of his studio.
+Because I never mounted that headlight or said that Rosary, my imagination is free to find respite among his artwork no matter where I find myself.

 An artist, entrepreneur and writer walking the Buddhist path, his art focuses on the Dharma Wheel.
 The four wheels shown above are among over 600 DharmaMechanic has created over the course of his career.
 Each has a unique story.
 If you’d like to read the story of these wheels or purchase a framed 20" x 20" ready-to-hang print, visit SilkDharma.com.